onderwijsin/onderwijsloket-rotterdam/README.md

 The app is an extension of ``onderwijsloket-core``; a Nuxt 3 layer containing common config for Onderwijsloket apps, UI components and composables and other reusable logic.
 Currently ``onderwijsloket-core`` is in private pre-release, and thus this repo cannot be cloned without a Github Access token that has read permissions for the ``onderwijsloket-core`` repo.

+Some data is fetched from Notion Databases (see server folder).
+You'll either need a valid Notion Integration token from **Onderwijs in**, or you'll need to recreate these databases in your own Notion environment, and update the database IDs in ``server/utils/content.ts``.
+You can also replace the data source entirely for a custom implementation, as long as the existing routes return types remain the same.

 > if you found a 🐛 bug, have some 💬 feedback or discovered a 🤫 vulnerability, please contact us at [hallo@onderwijs.in](hallo@onderwijs.in)

 ## Setup